sbt/sbt/src/sphinx/Detailed-Topics/Library-Management.rst

     libraryDependencies += groupID % artifactID % revision % configuration

-See :doc:`/Dormant/Configurations` for details on configuration mappings.
+See :ref:`configurations <ivy-configurations>` for details on configuration mappings.
 Also, several dependencies can be declared together:

 ::